BerndHagen/Medio-YouTube-Converter/README.md

 3. Follow the on-screen instructions to complete the installation, which will replace any old files with the new updates.
 4. Once the installation is complete, you can launch the application with ease.

 For optimal performance, set the installation path to **`C:\Users\...\AppData\Roaming\Medio\Medio - YouTube Converter`** during setup.
-This ensures the correct import of your information and license key, preventing potential issues and ensuring a seamless application process.
+This guarantees the proper import of your information and license key, averting potential problems and ensuring a smooth operation of the application.

 # Copyright